 3. Determine Marketing KPIs:

 It is important to determine what metrics are important for your specific marketing strategy (and it's even more important as an agency to understand what strategy to use).
 These KPIs can include marketing performance metrics of each program or campaign such as likes, clicks, dwell time, traffic, click-through rate, etc. A KPI can also include the marketing impact metrics that tie performance to business goals like conversions, increase in brand value, or increase in sales.
 These KPIs once identified can be analyzed across various dimensions like date and source of data so you can provide insights to your team and to the heads of marketing.
 Determining your marketing KPI is important as it allows you to track and convey your own value and the value of your team's efforts in the areas that matter.
 You could be getting tons of clicks, but are clicks key performance indicators?
 It all depends on your particular role within the company and your particular objective in a marketing campaign.
 Don't copy and paste the same KPIs for every marketing effort.
 Tailor your analytics dashboard to the personalized KPIs of each marketing campaign (campaigns can often have the same KPIs but not always).

 4. Determine Data Sources and How to Provide a Unified View:

-New marketing platforms have made it easier for business owners and marketing teams to manage everything from their website, email marketing, call tracking, to their social media strategy.
-Each of these data sources will have their own set of metrics and data and it is important to consolidate them to a single platform to easily measure the performance of marketing programs.
-With all of this data, its tempting to include everything in one dashboard.
-Pro Tip: Don’t be guilty of information overload.
+New marketing platforms have made it easier for business owners and marketing teams to manage everything from their website, email marketing, and call tracking, to their social media strategy.
+Each of these data sources will have its own set of metrics and data and it is important to consolidate them into a single platform to easily measure the performance of marketing programs.
+With all of this data, it's tempting to include everything in one dashboard.
+Pro Tip: Don't be guilty of information overload.
 Determine the metrics that matter and the data sources you want to use to gather the defined metrics.